The science of sound and sound control.

 A desiccant filled frame used to separate two lites of glass in an insulating unit.

-The panel(s) of a wall located between vision areas of windows which conceal structural columns floors and shear walls.
+The portion of a wall located between vision areas of buildings, typically concealing structural columns floors and shear walls.

 Sound Transmission Class Rating is a single-number rating system for interior building partitions and viewing windows used to categorize acoustic performance.
 Its original intent was to quantify interior building partitions not exterior wall components.
 As a result it is not recommended for glass selection of exterior wall applications since the single-number rating was achieved under a specific set of laboratory conditions.